 The most common use of the proximity effect is on voice.
 The proximity effect helps add gravitas and strength to the voice.
-This can be heard on many radio shows.
+This usage is heard on many radio shows.

 For example, say we have an acoustic guitar and voice.
-There’s not a whole lot of low-end there.
-By close-miking the guitar and voice, low-end can be added to an otherwise thin mix.
-Caution should be taken and always try to do what sounds best!
+There's not a whole lot of low-end there.
+By close-miking the guitar and vocal, low-end can effectively be added to an otherwise thin mix.
+Caution should be taken, and always try to do what sounds best!

 The cons of the proximity effect appear when too many elements are close-miked.
 This will cause a muddy low-end in the mix, requiring post-equalization.

 A popular philosophy states that it is best to capture the ideal sound straight into the microphone and do minimal treatment to the audio signal.
 However, distant-miking is not always practical in loud environments if we want separation in the mix.
 Once again, use your best judgment!

 What causes microphone plosives and “p-popping?”
 Microphone plosives are caused by gusts of air hitting the diaphragm of a directional mic.
 Gusts create “greater than expected” pressure differences between the front and back of the diaphragm.
 The diaphragm overloads and touches the backplate or magnetic housing, causing a “mechanical clip.”